rocket-pool/old.docs.rocketpool.net/src/guides/node/solo-staker-migration.md

 Note that, should you choose to opt in/out of the Smoothing Pool, for any migrated minipools still owned by your Consensus Client, you must re-apply the changes to your Suggested Fee Recipient, and direct it to the corresponding address.

 ::: danger WARNING
-Failure to successfully change your client's Suggested Fee Recipient may result in penalties being applied to your node, per review by oDAO members.
+Failure to successfully change your client's Suggested Fee Recipient may result in penalties being applied to your node, per review by the oDAO.
 :::